jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 # Configure the SNO using ZTP PolicyGenTemplates

-ZTP makes uses of PolicyGenTemplates to make different configurations.
+After deployment, ZTP uses PolicyGenTemplates (PGT) to make different configurations.
 Like installing different Operators and its configurations.

-When installing a RAN server using ZTP, we usually use a kind of common PGT (PolicyGenTemplate) which installs different common operators:
+Here an usual example:

 ```yaml
 apiVersion: ran.openshift.io/v1